Assembly.CreateInstance Method (String, Boolean)

 typeName requires a dependent assembly that was compiled for a version of the runtime that is later than the currently loaded version.

 The following example defines a Person class.
-It then calls the CreateInstance(String) method to instantiate it, but because the casing of the typeName argument doesn’t match that of the type's FullName property, the method returns a null reference (Nothing in Visual Basic).
+It then calls the CreateInstance(String) method to instantiate it, but because the casing of the typeName argument doesn’t match that of the type's FullName property, the method returns null.
 When the example passes the same string to the overload and specifies that the comparison should be case-insensitive, the Person class is found, and a Person object is successfully instantiated.